 7. Camelback Mountain

 The second one is the Cholla Trail.
-This option is regarded as the more scenic route but is not recommended for those with the fear of heights.
+This option is regarded as the more scenic route but is not recommended for those who fear heights.

 8. Arizona Science Center